Marcano-Pannuto-ERSP/redboard_microphone/README.md

-# Example application using a LoRa module, using `asimple`
+# Redboard Artemis ATP microphone application, using `asimple`

-This is an example application using the asimple and forked AmbiqSuiteSDK projects to read time from the RTC and read/write/erase from the flash chip.
+This is an example application using the asimple and forked AmbiqSuiteSDK projects to record data from the redboard's microphone.
+After the Redboard is flashed, use the receive_data.py script to record the data from the redboard that is being sent over UART.

 ## Dependencies
  - https://github.com/gemarcano/AmbiqSuiteSDK